Jump to Content

 Accessing Teaching Notes

 Teaching Notes are only available via an institutional subscription directly with Human Kinetics or an institutional COSMA membership.
 Instructors belonging to an institution that maintains an institutional subscription to CSSM are allowed access to Teaching Notes upon request.
-To request access to Teaching Notes, please click here to fill out the request form.
+To request access to Teaching Notes, please fill out the Teaching Note Request Form.
 After access is granted, instructors can view any Teaching Note by logging in, selecting the case of interest, and navigating to the case's Supplementary Materials tab.

 • Collapse